Fix: AtlasOS Playbook Stuck at “Reticulating Splines”

 AtlasOS Playbook Stuck at Reticulating Splines

-AtlasOS offers a minimal and optimized Windows experience especially put together with gamers in mind.
-As such, it provides a higher framerate and better performance by debloating a generic Windows installation.
-The operating system uses playbooks to deploy the required configuration on your computer to help you achieve better gaming results.
-You can use the following methods when this configuration is stuck to mitigate the issue.
+AtlasOS offers a minimal and optimized Windows experience, especially designed with gamers in mind.
+As such, it provides higher framerates and better performance by debloating a generic Windows installation.
+The operating system uses playbooks to deploy the required configurations on your computer, helping you achieve better gaming results.
+You can use the following methods to mitigate the issue when this configuration is stuck.

-The first thing you should do when starting to troubleshoot the issue is to not touch the setup at all.
-In some cases, the setup process is not stuck but rather ongoing very slowly which can lead you to believe otherwise.
-Therefore, we would recommend letting the setup run for an hour at least without making any changes to see if the issue persists.
+The first thing you should do when starting to troubleshoot the issue is not to touch the setup at all.
+In some cases, the setup process is not stuck but rather proceeding very slowly, which can lead you to believe otherwise.
+Therefore, we recommend allowing the setup to run for at least an hour without making any changes to see if the issue persists.

-In case the progress bar does not seem to go any further after that, move the toolbox and playbook files to the Desktop location on your computer and give it a go.
-Doing so should overcome the issue in most cases and the setup will proceed, even if it is slow.
+In case the progress bar does not seem to advance further, move the toolbox and playbook files to the Desktop location on your computer and try again.
+Doing so should resolve the issue in most cases, and the setup will proceed, albeit slowly.

-The reason the Playbook gets stuck at the Reticulating Splines screens is currently due to a bug.
-The issue occurs when you are missing certain Microsoft Visual C++ Redistributables on your computer and the Playbook setup is trying to download and install them on your computer.
+The reason the Playbook gets stuck at the Reticulating Splines screen is currently due to a bug.
+The issue occurs when certain Microsoft Visual C++ Redistributables are missing on your computer, and the Playbook setup attempts to download and install them.

 For this purpose, the curl utility is used in the backend.
 In such a scenario, you can skip the installation of Microsoft Visual C++ Redistributables to resolve the issue.
-Doing so will resume the Playbook progress and you can deal with the Redists on your own afterwards.
+Doing so will resume the Playbook progress, and you can deal with the Redistributables on your own afterwards.

-Follow the instructions below to skip VCRedists installation:
+Follow the instructions below to skip the VCRedists installation:

 1. First, open the Task Manager.
-You can do so by right-clicking the Windows icon and choosing Task Manager from the menu that appears.
+You can do this by right-clicking the Windows icon and selecting Task Manager from the menu that appears.

 Opening Task Manager